Free-range. Free-farmed. Subtle name variations, huge differences

 The beauty of free-range farming is that intervention of that type is nowhere to be seen.
 Pigs are kept outside their whole lives, free to roam in wide open spaces.
 It’s a better quality of life, the animals are less stressed, they’re more active as they can roam, all of which contributes to a better taste and flavour.

-Harmony pork, including our Christmas hams, is sourced from one single farm, just south of Timaru.
+Harmony pork is sourced from one single farm, just south of Timaru.
 For the past 10 years Hamish Cottle has been raising Harmony pigs on his 400 hectare farm, grazing them in open fields alongside cattle in the shadow of the Hunter Hills.

-Free-range farming also indicates a commitment to raising animals without antibiotics or hormones and on high quality feed – Hamish feeds his pigs the best grain feed available in the Southern Hemisphere.
+Free-range farming also indicates a commitment to raising animals on high quality feed – Hamish feeds his pigs the best grain feed available in the Southern Hemisphere.
 Every of his 1,500 pigs has a pasture playground, free to roam and with roughly 100m2 each to spread out in, they’re happy as proverbial pigs in mud.

-So next time you’re at the chiller, pick up the ethical free-range pork because as it turns out, it’s also the most delicious.
+So next time you’re at the chiller, pick up our Harmony ethical free-range pork because as it turns out, it’s also the most delicious.